xtianbetz/imx-bsp-bootstrap/README.md

 Don't worry about this warning because we're going to add some BB files in the next steps.

-### Create a new board config
+### Create a new board config based on the i.MX6QP

 We'll start by copying the configuration of the i.MX6QP SABRE board into a new machine conf.
 The new MACHINE will be called 'imx6example'.
+This section will create a machine which differs from the 'imx6qpsabresd' in name only.
+It will produce a nearly identical image as the previous steps, though the machine name will appear in the console output so you can confirm you are moving in the right direction.
+We'll gain confidence building this custom machine and then make more customizations later for a custom board based on the iMX6DL.

 ```
-mkdir ../sources/meta-imx6example/conf/machine
+mkdir -p ../sources/meta-imx6example/conf/machine
 cp ../sources/meta-imx/meta-bsp/conf/machine/imx6qpsabresd.conf ../sources/meta-imx6example/conf/machine/imx6example.conf
 ```